xnuinside/gino-admin/README.rst

 Supported operations
 --------------------

-- Simple auth
+- One user auth
 - Create item by one for the Model
 - Delete all rows

-In process:

-- Upload rows from csv
-- Delete item
+- Delete one item
-- Edit item
+- Edit existed data
+- Upload data from csv

+TODO:

 - Select multiple for delete
 - Edit multiple
+- Multiple users
+- Set up data presets (drop table for some data state, defined from csv)
+- Filters in columns
+- Actions history

 Screens: